openebs/charts/README.md

 **Old Registry URL:** https://openebs.github.io/charts
 **New Registry URL:** https://openebs.github.io/openebs

-To ensure seamless access to OpenEBS Helm charts, please update your configurations to use the new registry URL.
+To ensure seamless access to OpenEBS Helm charts, update your configurations to use the new registry URL.

 Additionally, the older registry will be relocated to the [openebs-archive](https://github.com/openebs-archive) GitHub organization.

 **Relocation Deadline:** October 30th, 2024

-For more information and guidance on this migration, please refer to the [OpenEBS documentation](https://openebs.io/docs).
+Refer to the [OpenEBS documentation](https://openebs.io/docs) for more information and guidance on this migration.

 Thank you for your attention to this matter.
-If you have any questions or need assistance with the migration, please reach out to the OpenEBS community.
+If you have any questions or need assistance with the migration, reach out to the [OpenEBS community](https://openebs.io/community).

 -----------------------------